|Home State||Civilian Occupation|

 Verderamo’s marriage certificate gave his full name as William Joseph Verderamo.
 However, he served under the name William Verderamo, with no middle name given on his draft card or military records.

-Discrepancies in Records Pertaining to His Military Career
+Details Pertaining to Verderamo’s Military Career

 Available records do not reveal Private Verderamo’s Military Occupational Specialty (M.O.S.).
 For instance, he may have been a medical or surgical technician, medical aidman, or litter bearer.
 Verderamo’s Bronze Star Medal citation stated that he landed near Colleville-sur-Mer, which was inland from the sector designated Fox Green, though Company “A” landed at the neighboring sector, Easy Red.